khulnasoft-lab/design.khulnasoft.com/contents/components/modals.md

 **User Focus:** When a user opens a modal, use the lightbox effect combined with an ease-in entry animation.
 This draws attention to the modal, while also indicating to the user that they cannot interact with the parent page.
 See guidelines for [motion](foundations/motion) for more information.

 **Autofocus:**  The first focusable item should be auto-focused within the modal dialog so that the user can tab in the modal and not become stuck behind the overlay.
 This behavior follows the [accessibility guidelines](https://www.w3.org/TR/wai-aria-practices/examples/dialog-modal/dialog.html) for modals.
+Additionally, this aims to allow the user to complete the modal's objective more efficiently.

 **Scrolling:** The height of the modal is determined by the content.
 Some users have smaller screens, so for these instances where the content requires scrolling, it's best practice to extend the height of the modal below the window to avoid double scrolling.
 Alternatively, consider taking the user to another page in instances where a tall modal requires the user to scroll more than a few times to consume all the content.